Foster Hope. Foster Love. Foster a Child.

 Mount Saint Vincent’s Foster Care Program serves children ages newborn to 18 years old whose length of stay in foster care may range from overnight, to a few months, or a few years.
 If adoption becomes the permanency goal, a child may be adopted by his or her foster family.
 Children placed in foster care come from every social, economic, ethnic, and racial background.
 They have been abused or neglected, or may have medical or emotional needs.
 What they all have in common is a need for a safe home and a family to love and care for them for as long as necessary.

 If you’d like more information on becoming a foster care family, call Director of Foster Care Melissa Maile at 303-458-7220 ext.
 204.

-Click here to learn more about an upcoming trauma-informed training for foster and foster-adopt caregivers taking place in the spring of 2018.
+Click here to learn more about an upcoming trauma-informed training for foster and foster-adopt caregivers.